-After capturing some 360º Views, add them to your Matterport Space.
+After capturing some 360º Views, now it's time to add them to your Matterport Space.

 Use Matterport Workshop to: